rsksmart/devportal-1.0/tutorials/workshop-js-testing.md

 Mocha, our test runner has worked as promised, listening for which tests have passed or failed, and if there were any errors thrown.
-This time we have verification not only that our implementation has been executed, but also that it is **correct**, at least according to how we have written our tests.
+This time we have verified that our implementation has not only been executed, but also that it is **correct**, at least according to how we have written our tests.
 This is a **true positive**. -